Frequently Asked QuestionsCuriosity won't hurt the cats. Just click on each question to reveal answers.

 at the Toronto Humane Society: In order to access the free feral spay/neuter clinic at the THS, you must complete the colony caretaker training through Community Cats Toronto before bringing cats to the clinic.

-at Toronto Animal Services: In order to access the TAS Feral Cat Clinic located @ 821 Progress Ave (401/Markham Rd) your colony must be registered with Toronto Animal Services and you must complete the training workshop through Community Cats Toronto.
+at Toronto Animal Services: In order to access the TAS Feral Cat Clinic located @ 821 Progress Ave (401/Markham Rd) you must complete the training workshop and register your colony through Community Cats Toronto.
 Once these requirements are met, TAS will contact you to arrange a colony site visit.
 Surgery dates will be booked after the colony visit.
 Feral cat traps and trap dividers may be borrowed through the Feral Cat Recovery Centre.

 Information on upcoming workshops can be found on the Community Cats Toronto website.

 7) How Can I Register For Community Cats Toronto's Next TNR Course?